mstocco/mariostoc.co/content/traininglog/20230129-challenge2023-21weeksout.md

 Hit the trainer at halftime of the Chief/Bengals game.
 Pedalled easy for 45 minutes with zero ill-effects.

 Stretched afterwards (needed).
-My back (QL/right side) was acting in a bad way; it felt like it would go into a full spasm if I wasn't careful.
-Extra water before going to bed.
+My back (QL/right side) was acting in a bad way; it felt like it would go into a full spasm if I wasn't careful.  &rarr; Extra water before going to bed.

 <!---->
 ## MONDAY JAN 30 🌤
 Sleep **3** | Fatigue **1** | Stress **3** | Soreness **4**